Table of Contents

 What is an employment contract?
 How is it in Indonesia?

-A working contract in Indonesia has to follow some provisions but in general both parties can define and have some clauses as much as they want and refer to the company regulation if this one has been approved by the ministry.
+A working contract in Indonesia has to follow some provisions but in general both parties can define clauses as much as they want as long as they are in line with the manpower law.
+A working contract in Indonesia can refer to the company regulation if this one has been approved by the ministry.
 The working contract defines the relation and how parties will interact to each other and their rights and obligations during the duration of the contract.

 Apart from complying with Article 1320 of the Criminal Code, the formulation of an employment contract must adhere to specific provisions outlined in Law 13/2003.
 These include mutual agreement, legal capacity, a specified job, and alignment with public order, decency, and applicable laws.